WoodWing/ww-assets-postman-collection/README.md

 # Flows
-Flows all for the creation of a complete set of calls and responses to the API endpoint.
+Flows are for the creation of a complete set of calls and responses to the API endpoint.
 Seeing is believing so here is a short video showing the basic creation and usage of a Flow using the Collection and the Environment: